 Another way to blow up an air mattress without electricity is by using a blow dryer.
 This is an alternative way to inflate your air mattress if you are camping in a cabin or glamping in a yurt.

-A blow dryer works well for this method because it has the power needed to inflate an air mattress.
+A blow dryer works well for this method because it has the power to inflate an air mattress.
 Just make sure you don’t use the heat setting.

 Using a blow dryer to pump up an air mattress might be a two-person job.
 One person holds the air mattress valve open while another operates the hairdryer.